 There is no month that lends itself to festivals and events like October.
 You can feel the change in the air as winter is fast approaching.
-It won’t be long before the “snow seekers” make their trek, so why not make the most out of October and enjoy these one-of-a kind activities in the High Sierra.
+It won’t be long before the “snow seekers” make their trek, so why not make the most out of October and enjoy these one-of-a kind October events in California High Sierra.

 Vossler Farms Corn Maze

-From spooky to fantasy filled, don’t miss out on these unrivaled events all across the month of October in the High Sierra.
+From spooky to fantasy filled, don’t miss out on these unrivaled October events in California all across the month in the High Sierra.
 We guarantee you’ll forget about your worries in the world and leave in a good mood.

 Author: Alex Silgalis

 Alex founded Local Freshies® in 2014 to be the #1 website providing the “local scoop” on where to eat, drink & play in mountain towns throughout North America.
 When he’s not writing and executing marketing strategies for small businesses & agencies, he’s in search of the deepest snow in the winter and tackiest dirt in the summer.